 In my spare time, I enjoy reading that which enriches my life, dancing, and writing.

-Springfield College - BS, Dance / Nutrition
+Undergraduate Degree: Springfield College - Bachelor of Science, Dance / Nutrition

 What is your teaching philosophy?